ODBC and JDBC drivers for BigQuery

 How do the drivers deal with BigQuery's nested and repeated data schemas?

-Nested and repeated data, also known as STRUCTS and ARRAYS in standard SQL, is represented as the JSON output from the BigQuery API for these types because the ODBC data model does not have an appropriate way to represent the data.
+Nested and repeated data, also known as STRUCTS and ARRAYS in Google Standard SQL, is represented as the JSON output from the BigQuery API for these types because the ODBC data model does not have an appropriate way to represent the data.
 While you might run queries that manipulate these types, if the output schema from a query has complex types the drivers will present these encoded in JSON format.

 Do the drivers support parameterized queries?